What is Blockchain Technology? Everything You Need to Know

 1. Scalability

-Blockchain networks can become congested when there are too many transactions being processed at once.
-This can lead to delays and higher transaction costs.
-Solutions such as layer 2 protocols and improvements in consensus mechanisms are being developed to address this issue.
+Blockchain networks become congested when too many transactions are processed at once.
+This leads to delays and higher transaction costs.
+Developers are working on solutions, such as layer 2 protocols and improvements in consensus mechanisms, to address this issue.

 2. Energy Consumption